 - full load= 60 to 80°C (140 to 176°F)

 For example, suppose you run a demanding game.
-In that case, you expect that the processor will heat up more due to the amount of data it processes.
-But that temperature shouldn’t be higher than 80°C under the highest load for a long time.
-It’s necessary to avoid such high temp because they reduce the processor’s life.
+In that case, you expect the processor to heat up more due to the amount of data it processes.
+But that temperature shouldn’t be above 80°C under the highest load for a long time.
+Avoiding such high temperatures is necessary because they reduce the processor’s life.

 Temp over 80°C under full load points to some problems regarding adequate CPU cooling.
 Also, suppose the processor temperature suddenly jumps to 60°C or more under low load.
 In that case, it again indicates a severe problem that we must fix urgently.

 Besides useful Core Temp, free utilities such as MSI Afterburner and FPS Monitor are also available if you want more advanced system monitoring.
 Those programs will show you the most crucial system parameters during the game session via the OSD menu.

 Afterburner is a top-rated program for users who want to monitor the most critical parameters of the system without leaving their favorite game.
 In addition to monitoring CPU temp and GPU temp, you can fine-tune the graphics card parameters for OC.

 In the following example, we will install and configure MSI Afterburner to monitor critical system performance parameters without overclocking settings.

 1. Download MSI Afterburner and run the install process:

 2. Be sure to check RivaTuner Statistic because you will not be able to have OSD in games without this add-on: